LightUmbra/Reddit-archive-bots/README.md

 # Reddit archive bots

 This repository contains python scripts for two different reddit bots.
 It also includes instructions for using them.
+Both should work on Windows and Linux.
+They may work on Mac as well, but I can't test it on a Mac.

 The first, archive_bot.py, makes archives of links in submissions in [archive.org](https://web.archive.org/), [archive.is](http://archive.is/), and [removeddit.com](http://removeddit.com/) for Reddit links and just archive.org and archive.is for non-Reddit links.